elakew/book_sales_analysis/README.md

 ### Book Sales - Publisher Revenue
-In this project, we uncover high-level and granular insights for publishers, namely publishing agents, financiers, and strategists.
-This exploratory data analysis (EDA) in SQLite and Python focuses on publisher revenue and identifies the primary sources of revenue.
+In this project, we uncover high-level and granular insights that will inform the strategic decisions of publishers, namely publishing agents, financiers, and strategists.
+This exploratory data analysis (EDA) in SQLite and Python focuses on the primary sources and topical trends of publisher revenue.

 #### Key Insights
 * Top publishers, tight market: The five leading publishers - Penguin Group and Random House followed by Amazon Digital, Hachette, and HarperCollins - are tightly grouped together by narrow margins.
 * Genre performance: Fiction has a significant (10x) lead over non-fiction.
 Children's books has a tiny share of publisher revenue, but at times the highest revenue percentages (60-62%).
-* Publishing year peaks: Books published between approximately 2009 - 2012 yielded the highest volume of units sold but relatively low and erratic revenue percentages (~28-53%).
+* Publishing year peaks: Books published between approximately 2009 - 2012 yield the highest volume of units sold but relatively low and erratic revenue percentages (~28-53%).

 [Tableau Dashboard](https://elakew.github.io/book_sales_analysis/)